Governors

 The full Board of Governors meets at least once each term with supporting committees to consider different aspects of the school in more detail.
 At St Bees Village School we have committees that look at; finance, personnel, curriculum and premises.
 We align each governors skill set with the committee of most relevance to encourage full involvement from governors.

-To download the full document 'Annual Governance Statement Spring 2021' click here.
+To download the full document 'Annual Governance Statement' click here.

 To download the 'Governor Responsibility Document' click here.